Web5design/Tags/README.md

-Tagging files with Alfred and Openmeta.
+Tagging files with Alfred 2 and Openmeta.

-It's working.
-It's ugly.

-# Usage
+# Usage #

-## Tagging
-Find file(s) with Alfred, run *Select files to tag* file action, type tags.
+- select files to tag using *Select files to tag* file action

-Workflow **copies files paths to clipboard**, then opens Alfred and types *tag* keyword using AppleScript.
-That's that ugly part.

-## Showing tags
+- Alfred will reopen itself with *tag* script filter and show selected files with their tags
+- then you can type tags to add or remove from files
+- to add press ↩, to remove ⌥+↩
-Find file, run *Show tags* file action.
+- you can check tags of file using *Show tags* file action

-## Searching
-Search for files tagged with given tag using tags keyword.
+- use *clearselection* keyword to clear selection(!)

+Workflow no longer uses clipboard to store selected files and obeys workflow best practices.
+It's better than before.

-# Requirements
+# Requirements #

-- Openmeta cli is in /usr/bin
-- path to Alfred is /Applications/Alfred 2.app
+- installed openmeta, path to it can be changes in openmeta.py

-(ofc. that can be modified)